JustinHoyt/sdl_ios_guides/docs/Getting Started/Installation/index.md

         .package(url: "https://github.com/smartdevicelink/sdl_ios.git", .upToNextMajor(from: "6.2.0"),

-!!!NOTE
+!!!
+NOTE
 Please see [Mainifest format](https://github.com/apple/swift-package-manager/blob/master/Documentation/PackageDescriptionV4.md) to specify dependencies to a specific branch / version of SDL.
 !!!

 3. Add `"SmartDeviceLink"` or `"SmartDeviceLinkSwift"` to your dependencies array in your target.
 Use `"SmartDeviceLink"`for Objective-C applications and `"SmartDeviceLinkSwift"` for Swift applications.